 Are there any cases that a bench trial cannot decide?

-A bench trial can decide most cases.
-But, exceptions depend on local laws.
-For instance, in the U.S., criminal defendants have a right to a jury trial for serious offenses.
-They can waive it for a bench trial.
+While bench trials can handle most cases, exceptions exist depending on local laws.
+For example, in the U.S., criminal defendants have the right to a jury trial for serious offenses, although they can waive it for a bench trial.

 Glossary